CS-327-team/Compilers_project/evaluation/README.md

 Change 5 to the length of the input array.

 Result :- The sum of elements of numbers will directly be printed in the console.

+# Question 13: <br>
+array arr 5; -> this line initialises an array of length 5.
+Pass the length of required input array instead of 5.
+When this array is initialised, all its elements are initialised to 0.
+In order to make the desired array, use update to make the elements of the array as desired.
+To make the array [2,7,9,3,5], we have used the following statements: update arr 1 2;
+update arr 2 7;
+update arr 3 9;
+update arr 4 3;
+update arr 5 5;

+This will create an array : [2,7,9,3,5].

+Used a for loop to iterate over the array to find the largest number in the array. then store the largest value and again used a loop to iterate over the array and finding the second largest number using the condition in if statement.

+Result :- The second largest number in the array will be printed out as output.

+# Question 15: <br>
+Assigning inp variable the input number.
+Using a loop to iterate from 1 to the input number to get the factorial.

+Result :- The factorial of the input number

+# Question 17: <br>
+Assigning inp variable the input string.
+Calculated length of the input string and iterating over the range of 1 to length of string using for loop. stored each letter starting from the end to start and cocatenated on each iteration.

+Result :- The string in a reverse order would be displayed as an output.